DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

 │       └── spring.json
 └── varicitydb.json
 ```
+The `dockervolume/configs` directory contains the configurations for the views for each project.
+The `dockervolume/data` directory contains the symfinder outputs for each project.

 2. Start VariMetrics (see the section "Running VariMetrics" of the INSTALL.md file)
 3. Open your web browser and go to `http://localhost:8000`
 4. On the right panel, click on `Project selection`.
 A list of the available projects appears.